trammell/recipe-book/susans-recipes.rst

 Barbecued Pork Burgers with Slaw
 Gourmet | August 2007
 Alexis Touchet
 Spicing up store-bought barbecue sauce with a touch of cayenne and a splash of vinegar is an easy trick that makes a big difference.
 Here, pork burgers get a triple hit of flavor: The sauce gets mixed into the meat, slathered onto the cooked burgers for the last minute of grilling, and brushed on the bun.
 A cabbage slaw with a creamy dressing tops them off with just the right crunch.
 Yield: Makes 4 -5 burgers

-1 (1/2-pound) piece green cabbage, cored
+1 (½-pound) piece green cabbage, cored
-1/4 cup mayonnaise
+¼ cup mayonnaise
 1 tablespoon milk
-1 tablespoon plus 1 1/2 teaspoons white-wine vinegar, divided
-1/2 cup very finely shredded carrot (1 medium)
+1 tablespoon plus 1 ½ teaspoons white-wine vinegar, divided ½ cup very finely shredded carrot (1 medium)
 1 tablespoon thinly sliced fresh chives
-1/2 cup bottled tomato-based barbecue sauce
+½ cup bottled tomato-based barbecue sauce
-1/4 teaspoon cayenne
+¼ teaspoon cayenne
-1 1/2 pounds ground pork
+1 ½ pounds ground pork
 4 Kaiser or soft rolls, split and grilled

 Equipment: an adjustable-blade slicer

 Prepare grill for direct-heat cooking over medium-hot charcoal (medium heat for gas).
 Thinly slice enough cabbage with slicer to measure 2 cups.
-Whisk together mayonnaise, milk, and 1 1/2 teaspoons vinegar until smooth, then toss with cabbage, carrots, chives, and salt and pepper to taste.
+Whisk together mayonnaise, milk, and 1 ½ teaspoons vinegar until smooth, then toss with cabbage, carrots, chives, and salt and pepper to taste.
 Let coleslaw stand at room temperature, uncovered, while making burgers.
-Stir together barbecue sauce, cayenne, 1/4 teaspoon salt, and remaining tablespoon vinegar until combined well.
+Stir together barbecue sauce, cayenne, ¼ teaspoon salt, and remaining tablespoon vinegar until combined well.
-Mix together pork, 1/2 teaspoon salt, 1/4 teaspoon pepper, and 2 tablespoons barbecue sauce mixture until combined (do not overmix), then form into 4 (3/4-inch-thick) burgers (4 inches in diameter).
+Mix together pork, ½ teaspoon salt, ¼ teaspoon pepper, and 2 tablespoons barbecue sauce mixture until combined (do not overmix), then form into 4 (¾-inch-thick) burgers (4 inches in diameter).
 Oil grill rack, then grill patties, covered only if using a gas grill, turning over occasionally, until just cooked through, about 6 minutes total.
 Brush top of each patty with 1 tablespoon barbecue sauce mixture, then turn over and grill 30 seconds.
 Brush top of each patty with 1 tablespoon barbecue sauce, then turn over and grill 30 seconds more.
-Brush cut sides of rolls with remaining 1/4 cup barbecue sauce, then sandwich patties and coleslaw between rolls.
+Brush cut sides of rolls with remaining ¼ cup barbecue sauce, then sandwich patties and coleslaw between rolls.

 Coleslaw can be made 8 hours ahead and chilled, covered. •Patties can be formed 1 hour ahead and chilled, covered. •

 Roasted Garlic
 Bon Appétit | October 1999
 Yield: Makes about 1 ⅓ cups

 Note: Also great mixed into mashed potatoes.

 large heads of garlic
-1/4 cup olive oil
+¼ cup olive oil

-Preheat oven to 350°F. Cut top 1/4 inch off heads of garlic to expose cloves.
+Preheat oven to 350°F. Cut top ¼ inch off heads of garlic to expose cloves.
 Place garlic in small baking dish.
 Add oil and sprinkle with salt and pepper; toss to coat.
 Turn garlic cut side up.
 Cover tightly with aluminum foil.
 Bake until garlic skins are golden brown and cloves are tender, about 55 minutes.
 Cool.
 Squeeze garlic cloves from skins.

 Crostini with Roasted Garlic, Goat Cheese and Apple Chutney Bon Appétit | October 1999
 128 Cafe, St. Paul, Minnesota
 Kari and Brian Chase of St. Paul, Minnesota say that their neighborhood has a great restaurant: 128 Cafe.
 The last time they were there they tried a delicious appetizer of crisp bread with roasted garlic, goat cheese and apple chutney.